 Production data reported to the authorities in this format has been converted to the current MPRML format, and is now available in the Diskos production module.

 This includes data all the way back to when production started on the Norwegian shelf from 1971.

 The result of this effort is that the NPD can now make data available that has previously only been available internally, in a format that is not particularly user-friendly.
 Among other things, the process has involved verification and correction of wellbore names, handling duplicate data and finally, conversion to the current xml-based format and uploading to Diskos.
 The actual production and injection volumes are listed as reported by the operators.

 A total of more than 120 000 lines of data have been validated and loaded into the database, where each line represents data for a specific wellbore in a specific month.

-The Norwegian Petroleum Directorate (NPD) has granted Wintershall Dea Norge AS drilling permit for well 6406/3-12 S in production licence 836 S, cf. Section 13 of the Resource Management Regulations.
-The well is a re-spud of well 6406/3-11 S and located 70m southeast of the first well.
+The Norwegian Petroleum Directorate (NPD) has granted Harbour Energy Norge AS drilling permit for well 15/9-25 in production licence 1138, cf. Section 13 of the Resource Management Regulations.

 The Norwegian Petroleum Directorate (NPD) is changing its name to the Norwegian Offshore Directorate as of 1 January 2024.
 The new name reflects the additional responsibilities assigned to the directorate in recent years.